-Mid-/Advanced-Career Thematic Sessions at the SEAREG Conference provide more established scholars of Southeast Asia the opportunity to present their research and gain valuable feedback from the SEAREG community.
+Thematic Sessions provide more established scholars of Southeast Asia the opportunity to present their research and gain valuable feedback from the SEAREG community.

 Format

-Thematic Sessions will feature two or three working papers that are substantively connected to one another, as well as a discussant.
+Each Thematic Session will feature three or four working papers that are substantively connected to one another, as well as a discussant.
 Sessions will be conducted in an APSA-style format of 15-minute paper presentations followed by 10 minutes of discussant comments before opening to questions from the audience.

 Because the purpose of the SEAREG Thematic Sessions is to engage with more established scholars, lead authors for the working papers should be at least three years beyond their PhD.
 Although co-authored papers will be considered, all presenters and discussants named in the proposal should be at least three years post-PhD completion.